 |Lama Hotel||Ghoda Tabel||3-4||3,000m|

 Dhunche to Helambu via Gosaikunda

 The most common way to reach the park headquarter, Dhunche from Kathmandu is a bus ride of about 5-7 hours.

 High altitude sickness (HAS) can be life-threatening if elevation is gained too rapidly without proper acclimatization.
 Over evertion and dehydration contributes to HAS.
 Drink at least 3-4 liters of water every day besides tea and coffee which act as diuretics.
 Watch the health of your companions and porters.
 Medical doctor’s advice against ascending more than 400m a day once above 3000m elevation.
 Alternatively, one can spend an extra night at 3000m and 3,500m before ascending further.
 The symptoms of HAS are-headache, difficulty in sleeping breathlessness, loss of appetite and general fatigue.
 If someone develops these symptoms, stop ascending immediately.
 If symptoms persist, the only proven cure is to descend to a lower elevation.
 Carrying a comprehensive first-aid kit is advisable as there are to medical facilities outside Dhunche.

-The Lamtang-Helambu trails are rocky and slippery after rain or frost.
+The Langtang-Helambu trails are rocky and slippery after rain or frost.
 Watch out for falling rocks while crossing Landslides but do not stop.
 Never hike alone.
 Hiring local guides is strongly recommended on the Ganja La (5,120m) trek and on Lauribina La pass (4600m) during winter.
-Emergency radio facilities are available at army posts at Ghoda Tabela and Lamtang.
+Emergency radio facilities are available at army posts at Ghoda Tabela and Langtang.
 Telephone facilities are available at Singh Gompa and at major settlements in Helambu.